 Asked about accusations that his work was nothing more than “dim erotica”, Vettriano said his fans were “disappointed that the pictures aren’t pornographic enough”.

-The Jack Vettriano Exhibition 2013 is now open at the Kelvingrove Art Gallery until January.
+The Jack Vettriano Exhibition 2013 was at the Kelvingrove Art Gallery until January.